Read the Broilmaster P3-XF Gas Grill

 PGS or Pacific Gas Specialties, like MHP above, originates with the first residential gas grills and still builds grills in much the way they were in the early 1960s.
 Certainly, the design isn't modern, but it isn't about that.
 This heavy cast aluminum gas grill has a 40,000 BTU dual control stainless steel burner under a ceramic barrier under 434 square inches of stainless steel rod cooking grate.
 There are options available and like this class of gas grill, it can come on a number of mounting options.
 On the other hand, this is a basic grill that really grills.
 It also lasts.

 It might seem strange that we find a Weber in fourth place, but it is here in the list that we change to the modern grills.
 Yes.
 It's a Weber and that is a good thing.
 No one else offers the kinds of support that Weber does and this grill also has a great warranty.
 The heat is even, though on the low side compared with the grills above.
-This gas grill has four burners that can hit at combined 52,000 BTUs under 646 square inches of stainless steel cooking space.
+This gas grill has four burners that can hit a combined 48,000 BTUs under 646 square inches of stainless steel cooking space.
 This is a big grill.
-It also comes with a good quality, 12,000 BTU side burner, and a little electronic gauge that tells you how much fuel you have left.
-The burner design (new for 2017) is excellent and for those looking for a modern looking, full function gas grill, this is the model to buy.
+It also comes with a good quality, 12,000 BTU side burner, a 9,000 BTU 'sear' burner, and a little electronic gauge that tells you how much fuel you have left.
+The burner design is excellent and for those looking for a modern looking, full function gas grill, this is the model to buy.

 Broil King Regal 590